PereViader/ManualDi/README.md

 The configuration of the container is done through Binding extension methods available on `DiContainerBindings` and can only be set during the installation phase.
 Any alteration by custom means after the container's creation may result in undefined behaviour.

-Calling the Bind method provides a fluent interface through `TypeBinding<TApparent, TConcrete>`.
+Calling the Bind method provides a fluent interface through `Binding<TApparent, TConcrete>`.
 - Apparent: It's the type that can be used when resolving the container.
 - Concrete: It's type of the actual instance behind the scenes.